 Times are Changing

 Non-BIPOC can no longer rely on comfortable ignorance to go through their day-to-day.
 Indigenous people deserve the same protection and support as anyone else.
 Consider supporting the Indigenous creators we posted above and seeking out more communities to aid.
 Consider donating to communities in need.
-And, finally, always open your heart and ears to hear the world around you and learn how to best be an ally to Indigenous People 365 days a year!
+And, finally, always open your heart and ears to hear the world around you and learn how to be an ally to Indigenous People best, 365 days a year!

 Donation Links: